SlipperySnekySneks/XenforoScraper/README.md

 python xenforo_scraper.py https://example.com/forum/threads/some-thread.12345/
 ```

 The first time you run this on a forum that requires login, a visible browser window will open.
-Log in, solve any CAPTCHA if prompted, then press **Enter** in the terminal.
-Your session cookies are saved automatically for future runs.
+Log in, solve any CAPTCHA if prompted, then press **Enter** in the terminal once the page is fully loaded.
+Your session cookies are saved automatically for future runs, so you will not have to do this again until the cookies expire.

 ---